Irreducible modules for equivariant map superalgebras and their extensions: Introduction

-This paper is organized as follows.
 In Section~\ref{section:notation} we fix the notation and state some results that will be used throughout the paper.
-In Section~\ref{sec:periplectic} we describe the structure of the so-called periplectic Lie superalgebras in order to construct and classify the finite-dimensional irreducible $\Gga$-modules when $\g$ is of periplectic type (see Section~\ref{ss:class.pn}).
-In Section~\ref{Exts} we develop a general technique to describe extensions between finite-dimensional irreducible $\Gga$-modules.
-In Section~\ref{ss:Extp} we prove a general result to compute $p$-extensions between finite-dimensional irreducible $\Gga$-modules (see Proposition~\ref{prop:ext=h}).
-We then apply this result to the case where the tensor product of two finite-dimensional irreducible $\Gga$-modules is completely reducible and, in particular, when they have disjoint supports (see Corollary~\ref{cor:ext=h} and Corollary~\ref{cor:ext=h.disjoint.supp}).
-In Section~\ref{ss:Ext1} we prove general results describing cohomologies and 1-extensions for finite-dimensional irreducible $\Gga$-modules in terms of homomorphisms and extensions of modules for certain truncated map algebras associated to \lie g (see Proposition~\ref{prop:h1(ga,M)} and Theorem~\ref{thm:main}).
-We also obtain some vanishing conditions for cohomologies and extensions for finite-dimensional \Gga-modules (see Proposition~\ref{prop:h1(ga,M)=0} and Corollary~\ref{cor:Ext1=0}).
-In Section~\ref{B(0,n)} we apply the technique developed in Section~\ref{Exts} and describe the block decomposition of the category of finite-dimensional $\ga$-modules in the case where $\lie g$ is isomorphic to $\lie{osp} (1, 2n)$ with $n \ge 0$.
+In Section~\ref{sec:periplectic} we describe the structure of periplectic Lie superalgebras, construct and classify the finite-dimensional irreducible $M(\g, X)^\Gamma$-modules when $\g$ is of periplectic type, $X$ has a finitely-generated coordinate ring, $\Gamma$ is a finite abelian group acting on $\g$ and $X$, and such that the action of $\Gamma$ on the rational points of $X$ is free (see Section~\ref{ss:class.pn} for the main result of this section).
+In Section~\ref{s:transgression} we review the construction of Lyndon-Hochschild-Serre spectral sequences in order to describe the kernel of certain transgression maps that are relevant to the computation of extensions between finite-dimensional irreducible $M(\g, X)^\Gamma$-modules (see Proposition~\ref{prop:ker.transgression}).
+Using results of previous sections, in Section~\ref{Exts} we develop a general technique to describe $p$-extensions between finite-dimensional irreducible $M(\g, X)^\Gamma$-modules, and describe $1$-extensions between these modules in terms of homomorphisms and extensions between finite-dimensional indecomposable (irreducible, in some cases) modules for a finite-dimensional Lie superalgebra of the form $\ga/\sfm^n$, where $\sfm$ is a maximal ideal of $A$ and $n$ is a positive integer (see Theorem~\ref{thm:main} for the main result of this section).
+We finish the paper with some examples and applications.